 Steps to Apply

 Please submit an essay of 250-300 words, in the form of a personal statement.
 The personal statement should provide the Admission Committee with a sense of you as an individual so that we may have the opportunity to get to know you better through your writing.
 You may describe a special interest, experience, or achievement that is important and meaningful to you.
-The personal statement can be submitted separately via email in the form of word document.
+We welcome you to submit this via email, as an attached word document, to firstname.lastname@example.org.

 The nonrefundable application fee of $50.00 should follow your application.
 Checks and money orders should be made payable to The Clarkson School.
 Application fee waivers are accepted; see your high school guidance counselor.
 Students who take part in an admission interview will have their application fee waived.